-Ms. Ross joined the faculty of the Baldwin Wallace Community Arts School and founded its Suzuki Program in 1997 after serving in teaching positions at Florida State University, Westminster Choir College and the Hartt School of Music Community Division.
-Having established the thriving Rutgers University Community Music School Suzuki Program in New Brunswick, New Jersey she has been invited guest clinician for numerous Suzuki workshops.
+Ms. Ross joined the faculty of the Baldwin Wallace Community Arts School and founded its Suzuki Program in 1997 after serving in teaching positions at Florida State University, Westminster Choir College, and the Hartt School of Music Community Division.
+Having established the Rutgers University Community Music School Suzuki Program in New Brunswick, New Jersey, she has been invited guest clinician for numerous Suzuki workshops.

-Ms. Ross has performed in the Cleveland Opera Orchestra, Ohio Chamber Orchestra, Cleveland Chamber Symphony, Princeton Chamber Symphony and the Tallahassee Symphony.
+Ms. Ross has performed in the Cleveland Opera Orchestra, Ohio Chamber Orchestra, Cleveland Chamber Symphony, Cleveland San Jose Ballet Orchestra, Princeton Chamber Symphony, and the Tallahassee Symphony.
 A top prize winner in the Memphis Beethoven Club Competition, she shares a broad range of recital repertoire with her audiences.
-She appeared frequently in performances of chamber works at the Yellow Barn Music Festival and Rutgers Summerfest, and has given live performances on WNYC, New York City Public Radio.
+She frequently appeared in performances of chamber works at the Yellow Barn Music Festival and Rutgers Summerfest and has given live performances on WNYC, New York City Public Radio.
 Since her student days in Memphis, she has actively performed works by living composers, most recently premiering violin/viola duos by husband, Julian Ross.

-Ms. Ross studied Suzuki pedagogy with Allen Lieb, traditional pedagogy with Sally O’Reilly and Pam Ryan and was a teaching assistant to Teri and David Einfeldt.
+Ms. Ross studied Suzuki pedagogy with Allen Lieb and William Preucil Sr, traditional pedagogy with Sally O’Reilly and Pam Ryan, and was a teaching assistant to Teri and David Einfeldt.
 She earned her BM in Violin Performance at the University of Memphis and MM in Viola Performance at the Hartt School of Music.
-Her major teachers include Eric Rosenblith, Hiroko Yajima and Jeff Irvine.
+Her major teachers include Eric Rosenblith, Hiroko Yajima, and Jeff Irvine.